catseye/Chrysoberyl/README.markdown

 This is actually kind of weird (e.g. yucca is an implementation of BASIC?) but we'll go with it for now.

+An implementation with an implementation-type of emulator must implement an architecture.
+Each architecture must specify what its native langauge is.
+Compilers might be optionally able to specify a target architecture (distinct from target language.)

 License
 -------